Rehabilitation Clinical Psychology Internship

 Supported by hospital-based funding, the one-year internship has been accredited by the American Psychological Association (APA) since 1955 and is the second oldest accredited internship program in the United States.
 As a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC), the internship follows a practitioner–scholar model of clinical training and totals 2,000 hours of supervised clinical experiences.

 Training begins with a comprehensive two-week orientation program designed to acquaint you with rehabilitation medicine and the role psychologists play in the rehabilitation setting.
-During the remainder of the year, you attend four hours of didactic seminars per week on generic psychology skills and neurorehabilitation psychology skills.
+During the remainder of the year, you attend four hours of didactic seminars per week on generic psychology skills, leadership, diversity and inclusion, and neurorehabilitation psychology skills.

 You receive intensive training in neuropsychological testing, individual and group psychotherapy and cognitive rehabilitation, and staff and family consultation.
 Together with supervising psychologists, you work with patients from diverse cultural and disability backgrounds who have complex physical, neurologic, emotional, cognitive, and psychosocial conditions.
 These include cancer, diabetes, cardiopulmonary, multiple sclerosis, spinal cord injury, stroke, and traumatic brain injury.
 You also get firsthand experience working with patients who have comorbid psychiatric conditions, including post-traumatic stress disorder (PTSD), depression, and anxiety disorders.

 Interns can complete intensive six-month inpatient and outpatient rotations, pursuing either an adult track or a pediatric track.
 Rotations are completed at Rusk Rehabilitation at NYU Langone Orthopedic Hospital and Rusk Rehabilitation at Tisch Hospital.
-Interns who pursue the adult track also have the opportunity of working at the Steven A. Cohen Military Family Center.
+Interns who pursue the adult track also have the opportunity to work at the Steven A. Cohen Military Family Center.
+Interns who pursue the pediatric rotation have the opportunity to work at Hassenfeld Children’s Hospital at NYU Langone.
 A minimum of two psychologists supervise interns per rotation.